-After all was finished, God told him he could eat anything he wanted—except the fruit of one tree.
+In the process, God told him he could eat anything he wanted—except the fruit of one tree.

 Now why was it unreasonable for God to reserve one tree for himself?
 No one has ever answered that question.

-But when all else was complete, God made a woman to be a companion for the man.
+When all else was complete, God made a woman to be a companion for the man.
 Then he left them alone to enjoy the garden.